CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 ### 3.1.
 Viewing help : `help / h`

+Displays a window with a summary of all the different commands and features available and guidelines on how to use them.
 Format: `help`

 ### 3.2.
 Adding a task : `add / a / plus sign`